naxxfish/pfinterface/README.md

     	'port' : 9500 // the Protocol Translator port on the PathfinderPC Server (default is 9500) }

+#### HTTP Server
 The settings around the HTTP server are in the below.
+You can't use a port number below 1024!
 This section is required:
     config.http = {
     	'port' : 8080 // what port to listen on
     }

+Optionally, if you have a SSL certificate and keyfile, you can run a HTTPS server on a given port by defining the following section:
+     config.https = {
+     	port: 8081,
+     	keyfile: 'server.key',
+     	cert: 'server.crt'
+     }

 The authentications settings are available in the auth section.
-Currently we support HTTP Digest only.
-If you need to create the htdigest file and don't have a tool to do it, you can install gevorg's one here: [htdigest](https://github.com/gevorg/htdigest/).
+Currently we support HTTP Digest authentication only.
+If you need to create the htdigest file and don't have a tool to do it, you can use gevorg's one here: [htdigest](https://github.com/gevorg/htdigest/).

-You will '''need''' to set up authentication to allow setting or reading of memory slots to work.
+You can also restrict the access to memoryslots for of a given user using the ACL.
+In the example below, the user `test` may read any memory slot, but only write to `ONAIR` .

+**N.B.** it's a very very good idea to set this up!

     config.auth = {
     	realm: 'PathfinderPC',	// the realm which you used in the htdigest file